Interdisciplinary Minor in Russian, East European, and Eurasian Studies

 The interdisciplinary minor in Russian, East European, and Eurasian studies allows students in diverse fields to complement their programs with a study of Russia, Eastern Europe, and Eurasia.
 Programs of study can be tailored to the needs and interests of individual students, in consultation with the undergraduate adviser.

 The minimum hours required for the REEES minor is 21, distributed among two components.
-No more than 9 hours may be taken at the 100 or 200 level.
+No more than 9 hours may be taken at the 100 level.

 Students desiring a minor in REEES are strongly advised to consult with the Russian, East, European, and Eurasian Center undergraduate advisor early in their academic career for information on courses that will fulfill the degree requirements.
 A student declaring a REEES minor must see their LAS records officer during the first semester of their senior year.